18F/handbook/_pages/how-we-work/tools/zoom.md

 an invitation so that you belong to the 18F organization.
 If you already have an account, you can still be added to the 18F organization in the future.

+Once you have created your account, consider adding a profile picture and your location and pronouns to your display name.
+To enable the use of breakout rooms (to split participants up into smaller groups for an activity during a remote session), navigate to your profile on the Zoom web portal.
+Under Settings > In Meeting (Advanced), turn the Breakout room feature on.
+You will now be able to start breakout room sessions through a button labeled "Breakout Rooms" when you're the host of a Zoom call.

 ## How to host a meeting

 Due to how we currently have our Zoom licenses set up, the instructions are different depending on